Andrew Hilditch: Early career

 Hilditch was born in North Adelaide, South Australia, but made his First-class debut for New South Wales against Tasmania in Hobart in February 1977, scoring 5 and 42.
-Tasmania was not yet in the Sheffield Shield and the NSW side was mostly full of younger players.
-Hilditch played a further four matches for NSW in 1977/78 when the NSW side was weakened through the loss of players to World Series Cricket.
+Tasmania was not yet in the Sheffield Shield and the NSW team was mostly full of younger players.
+Hilditch played a further four matches for NSW in 1977/78 when the NSW team was weakened through the loss of players to World Series Cricket.
 He filled in as NSW captain in only his third match for them.

 First time in Australian team

-The 1978/79 season was the breakthrough for Hilditch, establishing himself as a regular opener in the NSW side, scoring 778 runs at 45.76.
+The 1978/79 season was the breakthrough for Hilditch, establishing himself as a regular opener in the NSW team, scoring 778 runs at 45.76.
 His maiden first-class century came in his birth city of Adelaide, scoring 124 against South Australia.
 He also scored 93 against the touring England team.

 With England leading the six-Test series 4–1, Hilditch was selected to make his Test debut in the final Test in Sydney.
 He scored just 3 and 1 but was retained for the following two-Test series against Pakistan.

 In the first Test in Melbourne, Hilditch failed again in the first innings but scored a composed 62 in the second innings before being the second of nine dismissals for Sarfraz Nawaz.

 In the second Test in Perth, Hilditch had made 29 as Australia chased 236 for victory in their second innings.
 When a wayward throw from a Pakistani fieldsman dribbled onto the pitch, Hilditch picked up the ball and handed it back to the bowler, Sarfraz Nawaz.
 Sarfraz appealed and the umpire had no option but to uphold the letter of the law and give Hilditch out.
 Hilditch was only the second player to be given out handled the ball in a Test match and the first non-striker.

-Despite playing in the 1979 Cricket World Cup and in all six Tests on the 1979/80 Australian tour to India, Hilditch was dropped from the Australian side once the World Series Cricket players were available again and even found it difficult to get a regular game for NSW.
+Despite playing in the 1979 Cricket World Cup and in all six Tests on the 1979/80 Australian tour to India, Hilditch was dropped from the Australian team once the World Series Cricket players were available again and even found it difficult to get a regular game for NSW.
 Hilditch did not play First-class cricket in the 1981/82 season.